avisinghal6/avisinghal.github.io/README.md

 # avisinghal.github.io

 Things to work on:
-1. Add complete support for Google Analytics.
-2. Add support for all device friendly viewing.
+1. Add support for all device friendly viewing.